France–Singapore relations: Bilateral relations

-France and Singapore enjoy good bilateral relations, spreading across most fields, including political, education, economic, cultural and defence.
+France and Singapore enjoy good bilateral relations, spanning most fields, including political, education, economic, cultural and defence.
 France was one of the first 13 countries which recognised the independence of Singapore in 1965.
 Former Chief Minister of Singapore David Marshall became the first Singapore Ambassador to France.
+Singapore and France upgraded relations to a Strategic Partnership in 2012 and, following the United Kingdom’s exit from the European Union, France became the only member state of the European Union which was a Strategic Partner of Singapore.

 Political relations

 French-Singaporean relations are excellent and dense in numerous fields.
 They are first of all maintained by a political dialogue at the highest level.

+Early 2000s

-Recent years have been marked by the working visit made by French President Jacques Chirac to Singapore on 6 October 2004, prior to the ASEAN Summit in Hanoi and his official visit to China.
-On this visit, the French President met Singapore Prime Minister Lee Hsien Loong, Senior Minister Goh Chok Tong and Minister Mentor Lee Kuan Yew.
-Singapore Prime Minister Lee Hsien Loong, who visited France in January 2003 as Deputy Prime Minister, returned there on 28 and 29 November 2005 as Prime Minister and was received by both French President Chirac and Prime Minister Dominique de Villepin.
+On 6 October 2004, then-French President Jacques Chirac made a working visit to Singapore, prior to the ASEAN Summit in Hanoi and his official visit to China.
+On this visit, Chirac met then-Singapore Prime Minister Lee Hsien Loong, Senior Minister Goh Chok Tong and the late Minister Mentor Lee Kuan Yew.
+Lee Hsien Loong, who had previously visited France in January 2003 as Deputy Prime Minister, returned there on 28 and 29 November 2005 as Prime Minister and was received by both Chirac and then-French Prime Minister Dominique de Villepin.

-In March 2007, President of the French Senate, Christian Poncelet made an official visit to Singapore as the head of a delegation comprising three senators.
-They met with Singapore President S. R. Nathan, Prime Minister Lee Hsien Loong, and Parliament Speaker Abdullah Tarmugi.
-On 27 June 2007, while on a private visit in Paris, Singapore Minister Mentor Lee Kuan Yew met with newly elected French President Nicolas Sarkozy at the Elysee Palace, the first meeting between the both.
+In March 2007, then-President of the French Senate Christian Poncelet made an official visit to Singapore as the head of a delegation comprising three senators.
+They met with then-Singapore President S. R. Nathan, then-Prime Minister Lee Hsien Loong, and then-Parliament Speaker Abdullah Tarmugi.
+On 27 June 2007, while on a private visit in Paris, then-Singapore Minister Mentor Lee Kuan Yew met with at the time newly elected French President Nicolas Sarkozy at the Elysee Palace, the first meeting between them both.

-In 2008, bilateral political relations between the two countries entered a new phase with the official visit that Singapore Prime Minister Lee Hsien Loong made to France from 21 to 23 January 2008.
-It was Lee's second visit to France as Prime Minister and the first time that he met with French President Nicolas Sarkozy.
-The two leaders exchanged views on recent developments in France and Europe.
-They also had a wide-ranging discussions on bilateral relations, as well as regional and international developments.
+In 2008, bilateral political relations between the two countries entered a new phase with the official visit that then-Singapore Prime Minister Lee Hsien Loong made to France from 21 to 23 January 2008.
+It was Lee's second visit to France as Prime Minister and the first time that he met with then-French President Nicolas Sarkozy.